Azure/data-management-zone/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 After updating the values, please commit the updated version to the `main` branch of your repository.
 This will kick off a GitHub Action workflow, which will appear under the **Actions** tab of the main page of the repository.
 The `Update Parameter Files` workflow will update all parameters in your repository according to a pre-defined naming convention.
 Once the process has finished, it will open a new pull request in your repository, where you can review the changes made by the workflow.
 Please follow the instructions in the pull request to complete the parameter update process.
+It will guide you to change the environment variables in the deployment workflow file as well.

+>Note: We are not renaming the environment variables in the workflow files because this could lead to an infinite loop of workflow runs being started.

-We are not renaming the environment variables in the workflow files because this could lead to an infinite loop of workflow runs being started.
+>Note: We are not renaming the environment variables in the workflow files because this could lead to an infinite loop of workflow runs being started.

 After following the instructions in the pull request, you can merge the pull request back into the `main` branch of your repository by clicking on **Merge pull request**.
 Finally, you can click on **Delete branch** to clean up your repository.